kailee-p/greek-latin-word-lookup/README.md

 # Greek/Latin Word Lookup
-A Chrome extension that allows you to look up Greek and Latin words directly in the browser using Perseus Project.
+A lightweight Chrome extension that allows you to look up Greek and Latin words directly in the browser using Perseus Digital Library.

 # How to Install